awalesushil/devanagari_digit_recognition/README.md

  # Performance

-  The network achieved a performance of score of 96%.
+  The network achieved a performance score of 96%.